 I really appreciated that a restaurant so renowned for its seafood also has such a thoughtful vegan offering.
 As a vegan traveller, a great foodie experience comes down to not feeling like an afterthought.
 The team at the Coll Hotel really made every possible effort to stuff my face with delicious meals.

-RSPB Coll Nature Reserve
+Birdwatching at the RSPB Coll Nature Reserve

 The Isle of Coll offers important habitat for a variety of species in flora and fauna, from nesting grounds for corncrakes to the unique machair landscape of the west coast.